lgatto/RforProteomics/README.md

-This package distributed the code illustrating the use-cases described in the _R for Proteomics_ manuscript.
+This package distributes the code illustrating use-cases described in the _Usinf R for proteomics data analysis_ manuscript.